39th Seahorse Challenge

 - Awards to top three in each age group

 - Great sponsor supplied raffle and awards ceremony following the last finisher

 - The best post race snack table out there

 Kalamazoo County Parks

 Kalamazoo County Search & Rescue

-Due to an increasing amount of athletes entering events they may not be properly trained for, we are asking each athlete to be responsible and honest with his/her ability to complete the distance registering for.
-Due to safety concerns for everyone involved including you the athlete, but also the support crew volunteers and officials like police, sheriff, fire department, etc. we must instill course cut off times at 4 hrs.
+Due to an increasing amount of athletes entering events that may not be properly trained, we are asking each athlete to be responsible and honest with his/her ability to complete the distance they are registering for.
+Due to safety concerns for everyone involved, including you the athlete, but also support crew volunteers and officials like police, sheriff, fire department, EMS, etc. we must implement course cut off times at 4 hrs.
 Raffle and awards start at 3 hrs and 30 minutes in Olympic distance events and 99% of all athletes are finished by that time.
-So you must register for the event you will finish under that 4 hour time limit.
+So, you must register for an event you can finish under the 4 hour time limit.
 Being a responsible athlete means if you cannot complete the Olympic distance comfortably under that time we recommend you participate in the sprint event.
 We encourage you to train for the goal to reach that Olympic distance under the 4 hour time limit.
 If you do not have a clear idea as to how to achieve that goal we are here to help, please let us know.

 An athlete will be informed he/she has reached the 4 hr. cut off, at which time the athlete will acknowledge he/she understands completely and he/she will be brought in off the course by the course coordinator.
 If the athlete refuses this he/she will be informed that there will not be any support left on the course from that point and he/she must acknowledge this and understand he/she is continuing under those circumstances at which time the athlete will remove the timing chip/strap and give to the course coordinator.